 Barclay, P., & Barker, J. (submitted).
 Greener Than Thou: People Who Protect the Environment are More Cooperative, Compete to Be Environmental, and Benefit from Reputation

-Barclay, P. (submitted).
+Barclay, P. (under review).
 Reputation: Proximate or Ultimate Cause of Human Cooperation?

-*Larney, A., & Barclay, P. (submitted).
+*Larney, A., Rotella, A., & Barclay, P. (revise & resubmit).
 Stake size effects in Ultimatum Game and Dictator Game offers: A meta-analysis.

 PEER-REVIEWED JOURNAL ARTICLES

 Barclay, P., *Mishra, S., & *Sparks, AM. (in press).
 State-dependent risk-taking.
 Accepted for publication in Proceedings of the Royal Society of London B. [LINK]

 *Pleasant, A., & Barclay, P. (2018).
 Why hate the good guy?
 Antisocial punishment of high cooperators is higher when people compete to be chosen.
 Psychological Science, 29(6), 868-876.
 [LINK]

 Lightner, A.D., Barclay, P., & Hagen, E.H.
 (2017).
 Radical framing effects in the ultimatum game: the impact of explicit culturally transmitted frames on economic decision making.
 Royal Society Open Science, 4, 170453.
 [LINK] [PDF]